Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

    }

 Updates can also fail, and thus return a ``Result``, which is unwrapped here.
-The struct returned on success contains information about the energy used, the transaction fee, the return value from the entrypoint, a vector of |ContractTraceElement|_, whether the contrat state has changed and the contract's new balance.
+The struct returned on success contains information about the energy used, the transaction fee, the return value from the entrypoint, a vector of |ContractTraceElement|_, whether the contract state has changed, and the contract's new balance.
 The trace elements describe calls to other contracts, transfers to accounts, module upgrades, and whether each of these actions succeeded or not.

 A method related to |Chain_contract_update|_ is |Chain_contract_invoke|_, which also executes an entrypoint, but without it being a transaction.